Energy

 Jeff Grant, a lifelong commercial fisherman on Narragansett Bay, said he participated in the FAB process and walked away disappointed with the outcome.
 The FAB, said Grant, was not adequately composed of the members required by the Ocean Special Area Management Plan (SAMP), and never endorsed the compensation package offered by SouthCoast Wind to cover fishers’ losses.

-“The compensation package fails to make the fishing community whole,” said Grant.
+“The compensation package fails to make the fishing community whole,” Grant said.
 “I personally believe the numbers of actual impact are greater than reported, but I will concede that the dollar amount that they’ve been suggesting is all we can prove.”

 Grant also said a certain percentage would likely be eaten up in administration costs by a third-party administrator.
 Prior experience in the Rhode Island Future Fishery Viability Trust, said Grant, showed on average 25% to 27% of funds would be spent on administration costs alone.